 Taking the Roswell Ghost Tour

 It’s nearly Halloween.
 Wh-ooo!
 Earlier this month, I went on my very first ghost tour, courtesy of the Roswell Ghost Tour in Georgia.
-Having definitely felt like ghosts are around and being a fan of hotels with resident ghosts, I knew that the Roswell Ghost Tour would be intriguing, and I actually ended the tour feeling as though I knew many more of the Atlanta suburb’s locals!
+Having definitely felt like ghosts are around and being a fan of hotels with resident ghosts, I knew that the tour would be intriguing, and I actually ended it feeling as though I knew many more of the Atlanta suburb’s locals!

 Held year-round, the ghost-ly excursions are the brain child of Joe and Dianna Avena.
 Both long-time residents of Roswell, the couple’s interest in ghost hunting does not stop with their often sold-out tours.
 They are also the founders of Roswell Georgia Paranormal Investigations and have appeared on Sci-Fi’s Ghost Hunters.